Nicky Adler

 Nicky Adler (born 23 May 1985) is a German former professional footballer, who played as a striker, and current assistant coach of Lokomotive Leipzig.

 During his career, he has played for 1860 Munich, 1.
 FC Nürnberg, MSV Duisburg, VfL Osnabrück, Wacker Burghausen, SV Sandhausen, and Erzgebirge Aue.
 Adler has played internationally for Germany twice at under-19 and fourteen times at the under-20 level.

 Club career

-In 2003, he moved from the amateur ranks into the professional game as a player for TSV 1860 Munich and played 68 times in lower-league football before starting out as a senior player.
+In 2003, Adler moved from the amateur ranks into the professional game as a player for TSV 1860 Munich and played 68 times in lower-league football before starting out as a senior player.

 Adler made his debut in the top flight of German football on 1 September 2007 at Energie Cottbus.
 He was brought on late in the game for Gláuber and scored three minutes from time.
 However, the goal was disallowed despite no visible infringement.
 He resigned his contract with MSV Duisburg on 7 July 2010 and signed a two-years contract for VfL Osnabrück one day later.

 International career

-Adler played twice for the Under-19's national team, eleven times for the Under-20s (scoring four goals in the process).
+Adler played twice for the Germany U19 national team, eleven times for the Germany U20, scoring four goals.